samyachour/PoliticalDebateApp_Backend/README.md

 ### Framework

-For our backend we use the [Django Rest Framework](https://www.django-rest-framework.org).
+For our backend we use the [Django Rest Framework](https://www.django-rest-framework.org) with [PostgreSQL](https://www.postgresql.org).

 #### Usage